alexandremgo/TM4C123G_FreeRTOS_template/README.md

 ## Overview

-This is a simple demo that uses FreeRTOS and the CMSIS definitions to create 3 tasks (one periodic and 2 continuous) that blink the 3 leds of the board, and an interrupt triggered by the button SW1 of the board.
+This is a simple demo that uses FreeRTOS and the CMSIS definitions to create 3 tasks (one periodic and 2 continuous) that blink the 3 LEDs of the board, and an interrupt triggered by the button SW1 of the board.
 The configuration of FreeRTOS for the board is found in [FreeRTOSConfig.h](FreeRTOSConfig.h).